 Mirin has been part of Japanese cuisine for centuries.
 It was first consumed as a drink, like sake.
-Later, it came to be used as a seasoning, on discovery that this sweet rice wine could enhance the flavor of sauces and cooked dishes.
+Later, it came to be used as a seasoning on discovery that this sweet, rice-based condiment could enhance the flavor of sauces and cooked dishes.
 Today, mirin is essential to any Japanese chef, whether cooking everyday dishes or haute cuisine.
-Mitoku supplies Mikawa Mirin, Japan’s finest traditional mirin, made from just three ingredients: glutinous rice, rice koji, and distilled rice spirit.
-It is produced by the Sumiya family using labor-intensive fermentation methods rooted in tradition.
-The result is a superbly versatile mirin that is particularly suited to sauces and stir-fried dishes, and also works well as a sweetener.
+Mitoku supplies Mikawa Mirin, Japan’s finest traditional mirin, made from just three ingredients: glutinous brown rice, white rice, and water.
+It is crafted by the Sumiya family using labor-intensive fermentation methods rooted in tradition.
+The result is a superbly versatile mirin that is particularly suited to sauces and stir-fried dishes.
+It also works well as a sweetener.

 In 1910, when the current brewmaster Toshio Sumiya’s grandfather started the family shop, the production of mirin was a complex, exacting process requiring years of experience to master.
 After serving a long apprenticeship, Sumiya’s grandfather chose the perfect location to begin his own business, an area in central Japan known as Mikawa, where three great rivers flow into the Bay of Ise.

 Now part of Aichi Prefecture, this region is known for its mild climate, high-quality rice, and excellent water.
 As a result of these ideal conditions, Sumiya’s grandfather was able to produce a mirin that was thick and rich beyond everyone’s expectations.
 It was named Mikawa Mirin, literally “three river mirin”, in honor of its birthplace.